adobe/aem-contrib-wcm-components/react/react-core/README.md

 [![CircleCI](https://circleci.com/gh/adobe/aem-contrib-wcm-components.svg?style=svg)](https://circleci.com/gh/adobe/aem-contrib-wcm-components) [![codecov](https://codecov.io/gh/adobe/aem-contrib-wcm-components/branch/master/graph/badge.svg)](https://codecov.io/gh/adobe/aem-contrib-wcm-components)

-# AEM WCM Components - Community Contributions - React core proposal
+# AEM WCM Components - Community Contributions - React core proposal - Beta

 This is a branch of the AEM WCM Components - Community Contributions maintained by Niek Raaijmakers for now.
 It serves as proposal to introduce react wrappers, that are compatible to be used with web components or the spa editor.